bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 ### Wipe the existing partition table and data on the target hard drive
 The original partitioning on the target hard drive must be removed.
-This can be done using the following command, replacing sdX with the real name of the target drive. **Warning : This is an extremely dangerous command!!
+This can be done using the following sfdisk command (version 2.28 and later).
+Be sure to replace sdX with the real name of the target drive. **Warning : This is an extremely dangerous command!!
 Make sure to specify the correct target drive name or you might destroy data on your computer!!**

     sfdisk --delete /dev/sdX

 If there are any error messages complaining about "Device or resource busy" or advising that the system be rebooted, then the hard drive reader should be disconnected from the building system and the system should be rebooted.
-After the building system has come back up re-connect the hard drive reader.
+After the building system has come back up, re-connect the hard drive reader.

 Next, run the "lsblk" command again.
 The target hard drive should now have no partitions (i.e. sdX1, sdX2, etc).
 Also note that the name of the target drive